 On 29th July 2020, in a beach bar in the middle of Alkmaar, three EcoClipper team members sat down with Sebastian Brimmers from pepper company Hennes’ Finest.
-Coffee in hand, we talked about the history of Kampot pepper, the farmers behind the produce, potential for sailing pepper across the world from Cambodia to Europe, and the consumers.
-We want to share the key points of our interview here so that you, the reader, can experience the satisfaction of knowing where a product comes from and the care that goes into growing, shipping and selling it.
-All quotes are direct from Sebastian.
-So, grab a coffee and enjoy!
+Coffee in hand, conversation ranged from the history of Kampot pepper, the farmers behind the produce, potential for sailing pepper across the world from Cambodia to Europe, and the consumers.

 History of Kampot pepper